susMdT/fictional-invention/Readme.md

 I honestly don't know what the fuck I'm cooking.
 Current things this "project" supports/is capable of
 * Indirect syscalls via HellsHall.
 Only did it for the protect call and some other common ones, too lazy for others
-* Producing Shellcode (via ShellcodeTemplate), exes, dlls.
+* Producing Shellcode (via ShellcodeTemplate).
 * Sleep encryption via Ekko.
 Only works on Shellcode.
+* Call stack (duplication/spoofing/something idk) I think.
-* I managed to injected to explorer/locally and it works, but if theres more than one instance of the shellcode is already there, only one of them will cycle.
+* I managed to injected to explorer/locally/notepad and it works, but if theres more than one instance of the shellcode is already there, only one of them will cycle.

 Section Organization: Order matters, sorta, so I'm gonna try to document things out here
 * A    => Start aka the entrypoint